Frequently Asked Questions

 Who teaches USF101?

-Instructors include USF faculty and staff with interest and experience in helping new students with the transition to college.
+Instructors include USF faculty and staff with interest and experience in helping new students transition to college.
 All sections of USF101 also have a peer mentor.

 What is a peer mentor?

 A peer mentor is a current USF student who serves as a role model and a resource for new students.
 Peer mentors help facilitate the USF101 course, sharing their perspectives and experiences as successful USF students.

 Students meet each week for 65 minutes with their instructor and peer mentor to engage in activities and discussions on a series of topics: college in the Jesuit tradition, personal values and goal setting, health and wellness, bystander intervention and safety, study skills and time management, diversity and inclusion, curiosity and information literacy, academic planning, exploring vocations, managing finances, and building sustainable, just communities.
 Homework may include watching a video or reading a short text, exploring campus or an SF neighborhood with some classmates, writing a brief reflection, or using the library’s resources to answer a question.
 USF101 students also draft a four-year plan mapping out their courses and co-curricular activities, with guidance from instructors and CASA Academic Success Coaches.